DavidYKay/resume-2012/data/resume.md

 _May 2010 - Present_

 Led the leading mobile technology group in New Jersey.
 This group consists of approximately two hundred entrepreneurs, technologists, and hobbyists who meet semimonthly to discuss mobile technology.

+Co-organized an effort to bring Rutgers University's engineering students in closer contact with the tech industry.

 Developed curriculum and conducted __iPhone and Android programming seminars__ at __Princeton University__ and the __New Jersey Technology Centre__.